-Biometric gates are being introduced (or at least trialled) in a number of cities all around the world as airlines try to do whatever they can to reduce boarding times – the less time an aircraft is on the ground the less money it costs the airline.
+Biometric gates are being introduced (or at least trialed) in a number of cities all around the world as airlines try to do whatever they can to reduce boarding times – the less time an aircraft is on the ground the less money it costs the airline.

 Biometric gates mainly rely on two things – the information the computers linked up to them have been given and facial recognition software.

-Upon entering the United States passengers get their passport scanned, have their fingerprints taken (digitally) and have their picture taken all as they pass through immigration.
+Upon entering the United States passengers get their passport scanned, have their fingerprints taken (digitally) and have their picture taken as they pass through immigration.
 These things form some of the key components that help the biometric gates work.